Phonological awareness diagnostic assessment

 It allows students to demonstrate what they know and can do and clarifies for teachers their students’ skill level for the subskills.
 Teachers will be able to use the assessment flexibly, by choosing which subskills they will assess, to suit the needs of individual students.

 The assessment takes approximately 20 minutes and is conducted by classroom teachers with individual students.
 Teachers use the online tool to enter student responses.

 The assessment can be used for any student from Kindergarten onwards.

 Student feedback and analysis

 Student responses are mapped to indicators from the National Literacy Learning Progression indicators with information automatically recorded in PLAN 2.
 A Student Assessment Analysis will provide teachers with feedback to inform decisions about next steps in learning for that student.
-The analysis will be accessed from the assessment tool in the department's Assessing Literacy and Numeracy (ALAN)
+The analysis will be accessed from the assessment tool in the department's ALAN website.